 4. Lack of commitment

 It is increasingly common to come across clients complaining that their freelancer does not seem committed to their project.
 While it could be true that some freelancers fail to commit to certain projects, you should not expect your freelancer to have the same commitment as an in-house employee.
 An employee is only dedicated to your business, but the freelancer could be handling other projects that could even be paying better than your project.
-The problem is usually common among short term projects.
-Short term projects do not guarantee long term income to the freelancer, and thus, you should expect the freelancer has other long term projects, or they are looking for a long term project.
+The problem is usually common among short-term projects.
+Short-term projects do not guarantee long-term income to the freelancer, and thus, you should expect the freelancer to have other long-term projects, or they are looking for a long-term project.
 The best thing to do in this scenario is to communicate with your freelancer and be reasonable about the situation.
-You should demand 100-percent commitment if you have a long term project that is well paying.
+You should demand a 100-percent commitment if you have a long-term project that is well paying.

-What should you do if you are dissatisfied with your freelancer work?
+What should you do if you are dissatisfied with your freelancer’s work?

 You should not be a bad client simply because you have a bad freelancer.
 Instead, you can try to look for solutions, especially if the cause of conflict is not quality-related.
 The biggest cause of conflict between most clients and freelancers is the lack of concise instruction.
 It is not reasonable to bombard your freelancers with endless edit requests unless the instructions were clear from the onset of what they needed to do.
 If you feel there is something you would like added to the project, which was not part of the initial instructions, you should request the freelancer to make the adjustment and even pay for the additional work.